 There are several problems with this version of events, which gained widespread popularity in the late 19th century, thanks to claims made by Ross’s own descendants.
 Though Ross did make flags during the Revolutionary War, no historical evidence exists to confirm that she made the first American flag, and most scholars agree that the story is probably more fiction than fact.
 According to Edward G. Lengel, former chief editor of Washington’s papers and author of Inventing George Washington (2011), Washington did visit Philadelphia briefly in 1776, but he did not meet with anyone in Congress or anyone else about flags, and it's unclear whether he had made Betsy Ross's acquaintance.

 Myth #3: He had wooden teeth.

-Next to the cherry tree legend, Washington’s supposed wooden teeth are possibly the most repeated myth about the first president.
+Next to the cherry tree legend, George Washington’s supposed wooden teeth are possibly the most repeated myth about the first president.
 The truth is, though Washington was famous for his enviable strength and healthy constitution, he suffered from dental problems his entire life.
 By the time he became president in 1789, Washington had only one of his natural teeth remaining; he finally had that one pulled in 1796.

 Uncomfortable to wear, dentures affected how Washington looked in portraits, as well as his public speaking.
 The dental appliance he wore featured filed-down teeth from animals (probably cows or horses) as well as human teeth (possibly, but not definitely, those of slaves) and teeth fashioned from ivory (including elephant, walrus and hippopotamus).
 While they may have taken on the appearance of wood after being stained through use, they were never made of wood, which with its porousness, splinters and susceptibility to expansion and contraction with moisture, was not a material commonly used by dentists at the time.